Matherunner/personal-http/README.md

     $ httpserve -p 9090 -root /home/me/docs

-to serve the files in `/home/me/docs` via port 9090.
-On B you will point the browser to `http://192.168.0.1:9090/files`.
+to serve the files in `/home/me/docs` via port 9090, assuming the file is stored in `/home/me/docs`.
+On B you will point the browser to `http://192.168.0.1:9090/files/`.
 A directory listing will be produced, with hyperlinks to each file.
 Suppose `httpserve` is installed on B instead.
 You would run

     $ httpserve -p 9090 -store /home/me/docs

 to send a minimalistic upload form to A via port 9090.
+A can receive the form by going to `http://192.168.0.2:9090/upload`.
 Then select the 10 GB file on A and send it.
 The file will be stored in `/home/me/docs`.

 ## How to build